So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Argentines take their coffee strong and simple, you won’t find caramel syrups and pumpkin spice lattes here.
 The best coffee shops in Buenos Aires include:

-- Coffee Town, locations in San Telmo and Recoleta (I’m not a coffee drinker, but they have the BEST hot chocolate as well!)
+- Coffee Town, Bolivar 970 in the San Telmo Market (I’m not a coffee drinker, but they have the BEST hot chocolate as well!)

 - Lab, Humboldt 1542